susuhahnml/asp-game-strategies/src/README.md

 ## Learning game strategies in ASP :clubs: :game_die:

 Here we document our source code and its various functionalities.
-Most functions use a combination of ASP (clingo), ILASP and python.

 ### Table of contents